kunalkuldeep/WebScraping/README.md

 # WebScraping
-Scraping Data from a Wikipedia page
+Scraping Data from a Wikipedia page using Beautiful Soup